ggobbe/pacman-3d/README.md

 Pacman 3D
 =========

-PacMan clone using glut for the 3d rendering
+PacMan clone written in C++ and using glut for the 3d rendering

 ### Keys
 - **Arrows**: Move Pacman